The way we process cheques is now digital and here is everything you need to know about depositing cheques in the new way.

 You will be able to access your funds within two working days.

 You can deposit up to £500 per cheque with a daily limit of £750; using mobile banking.

 Cheques are to be deposited in branches or cheque deposit machines.

 Posted to HSBC

 You will receive your funds by 23:59 next working day once the item is received.

 Important: To protect your funds we would continue to maintain our fraud checks as we do today.

-Prior to Cheque Imaging you would have seen a cheque paid in as pending on your account until it had been cleared.
-Currently this could take 2-6 days This will change once imaging comes in and you will no longer see cheques paid in as pending, but when it has cleared.
-If it does not clear by 23:59 on the next working day the cheque has been returned unpaid and you will see a credit and debit cheque transaction.
-You will also receive a letter to explain the reason why the cheque was unpaid.
+You will see a cheque on your statement once it has cleared.
+If it does not clear by 23.59 on the next working day the cheque has been returned unpaid and you will see a credit and debit cheque transaction.
+You will receive a letter to explain the reason why the cheque was unpaid.

 Ensure you have funds available

 You need to ensure you have sufficient funds when writing your cheques and until the cheque has debited your account, as it could be as quick as the next day.
 If there is not enough money to pay your cheque at the start of day we may try to pay it again at 1.30pm.
 If there is not enough money it may be returned unpaid.
 This will apply to all UK, Channel Islands and Isle of Man sterling bank cheques.